-WAFA: Maybe it's just me, but between a home run and a massive bombing, I don't know, I think I'd miss the four bases hit.
+WAFA: Maybe it's just me, but between a field goal and a massive bombing, I don't know, I think I'd miss the kick.

 HUGO: (TAKES HER GLASS OF VODKA) Wafa, you're here now.
 And now you're part of football and the people who don't know anything about anything.
 So, remember to pick a team and become a superfan, ok?